-The Company has a defined benefit gratuity plan (funded).
-The gratuity plan is governed by the Payment of Gratuity Act, 1972 ('the act').
-Under the act, every employee who has completed four years and 240 days or more of service gets a gratuity on retirement or termination at 15 days salary (last drawn salary) for each completed years of service.
-The level of benefits provided depends on the member's length of service and salary at termination / retirement age.
-The scheme is funded with an insurance company in the form of a qualifying insurance policy.
+The Company has a defined benefit gratuity plan.
+The gratuity plan is governed by the Payment of Gratuity Act, 1972.
+Under the Payment of Gratuity Act, 1972, every employee who has completed four years and 240 days or more of service gets gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
+The level of benefits provided depends on the member's length of service and salary at retirement age.
+The scheme is funded with Life Insurance Corporation of India in the form of a qualifying insurance policy.